 If you enroll in the Triple-S medical plan or a dental plan for the first time, you will receive your ID cards within three weeks of enrolling.
-You will receive one ID card from Triple-S that shows your coverage for medical/prescription drugs and dental.
+You will receive ID cards from Triple-S (two light blue cards for services received in PR; one dark blue card for services received in the United States) that show your coverage for medical/prescription drugs and dental.

 If you are enrolled in medical coverage and need to use a medical provider (doctor or hospital) before you receive your ID card, show your confirmation statement or default statement along with the Triple-S group number (SP0003726) to your provider.
-Call Triple-S at 1 (787) 774-6098 or 1 (787) 749-4777 to request coverage certification or a duplicate ID card.
+Members can call Triple-S through the Citi exclusive helpline at 1 (787) 774-6098, or the general customer service helpline at 1 (787) 774-6060 to request coverage certification or a duplicate ID card.
+Alternately, your provider may call 1 (787) 749-4777.